Kazhnuz/awesome-gnome/README.md

 - [Haguichi](https://www.haguichi.net/) is a graphical frontend for Hamachi on Linux.
 - [Webmusic](https://github.com/badcel/webmusic) is an application that integrate web-based music browser to your desktop.
 - [Nuvola Player](https://tiliado.eu/nuvolaplayer/) is a runtime for web-based music streaming services providing more native user experience and integration with Linux desktop environments.
+- [Transmission Remote GNOME](https://github.com/TingPing/transmission-remote-gnome) is a remote client for the Transmission torrent daemon.

 ### Content Applications